 Program Overview

 This comprehensive course is designed to introduce participants to the world of C++ programming, covering everything from basic syntax and semantics to advanced features like object-oriented programming, templates, and the Standard Template Library (STL).
-The course will culminate in a capstone project that incorporates C++ programming, Linux, and shell scripting with Bash, providing a holistic understanding of how C++ can be used in real-world applications.
+The course will culminate in a project that incorporates C++ programming, Linux, and shell scripting with Bash, providing a holistic understanding of how C++ can be used in real-world applications.

 Target Audience